• Home

 Recommended Video

-Regarding the competition in AI infrastructure expenditures, [Dario] Amodei adopts a sardonic tone.
-“These announcements are kind of frothy,” he remarks.
+On the AI infrastructure spending race, [Dario] Amodei can be sardonic.
+“These announcements are kind of frothy,” he says.
 “Business should care about bringing in cash, not setting cash on fire, right?”
-He jokingly comments about his competitors: “Can you buy so many data centers that you over-leverage yourself?
+Of his rivals, he quips: “Can you buy so many data centers that you over-leverage yourself?
 All I’ll say is, some people are trying.”

 “I have probably been the leader who’s been the most skeptical and scared of the rate at which we’re growing,” Daniela Amodei tells me.
 But she says she’s been “continually, pleasantly surprised” that the company hasn’t come apart at the seams, culturally or operationally.